etran04/FollowMeAudio/README.md

 - Able to start wake up from sleep and start playing music when in 'Near' or 'Immediate' vicinity of either speakers.
 - When 'Far' or 'Unknown', volume of associated speaker will fade out to 0.

+> Note: These are the core functionality of the project.
+Will add more when I can think of it.

 ##CHALLENGES I FACED
 The most difficult part of this project was a feature I haven't finished implementing.
 I wanted to find a way to handle volume control based on the distance of the user from the iBeacon associated with a speaker.
 The issue is iBeacons are meant to be used as proximity sensors and indoor distance indicators, so there had be some form of approximation involved to implement this.
 I attempted to do this initially with linear regression but that did not work due to the sporadic behavior of the iBeacons.
 I recently attempted nonlinear approximation through Levenberg-Marquardt algorithm (trying to use [Cere's Solver](http://ceres-solver.org/index.html), Google's Framework for solving large, complicated optimization problems), but it has been difficult to implement, so I have tabled it for now.